 | Works for phone-first businesses | Poorly | Requires follow-up | Natively |

 For appointment-based service businesses where the phone is the primary point of contact, conversational AI intake represents a fundamental shift.
-It's not a better form — it's a better process.
-To understand the broader context of how this technology works, see What is an AI Receptionist?
-A Complete Guide.
+It's not a better form, it's a better process.

 Ready to See AI Intake in Action?